shizmob/pydle/docs/features/overview.rst

 Support for `capability negotiation` for IRC protocol extensions.

-This feature enables support for a generic framework for negotiationg IRC protocol extension support between the client and the server.
+This feature enables support for a generic framework for negotiating IRC protocol extension support between the client and the server.
 It was quickly found that `ISUPPORT` alone wasn't sufficient, as it only advertises support from the server side instead of allowing the server and client to negotiate.
 This is a generic base feature: enabling it on its own won't do much, instead other features like the IRCv3.1 support feature, or the SASL authentication feature will rely on it to work.